serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 ## Download spreadsheets from Google Drive

-Something must be added to the Google Sign In [configuration](#appdelegate) in the App Delegate's `didFinishLaunchingWithOptions` method, in order to request the user permissions for accessing Google Drive files.
+An **scope** must be added to the Google Sign In [configuration](#appdelegate) in the App Delegate's `didFinishLaunchingWithOptions` method, in order to request the user permissions for accessing Google Drive files.

 ```swift
 import GoogleAPIClientForREST